 Delta Over-The-Air Device Firmware Update

-A method that is shown in this project is the delta over-the-air update where only the differential of the old firmware image (binary executable) and the new firmware image is sent instead of sending the entire new image.
-In the sample test cases explained later, this results in significant reduction (4.71% on average) of data being transferred.
+A method that is shown in this project is the delta over-the-air update, where only the differential of the old firmware image (binary executable) and the new firmware image is sent instead of sending the entire new image.
+In the sample test cases explained later, this results in a significant reduction (4.71% on average) of data being transferred.
 Furthermore, although it requires more testing of various sorts, I think that the reduction in I/O has resulted in faster updates.

 Since the purpose of this project is to focus on the delta OTA update functionality, I’ve implemented a rudimentary pub/sub messaging broker based on TCP with some basic application protocols to let the devices subscribe to the appropriate update topics and publish data.
 A demo of the full delta OTA update process is shown below.